Great comedies to stream during Lockdown 2

 The Culture Whisper team have pick their favourite comedies now available to stream.
-From Fleabag to Extras, this hilarious selection will keep you smiling through self-isolation
+From Fleabag to Extras, this hilarious selection will keep you smiling through the second lockdown

 The six episodes making up season two of Fleabag took the world by storm last year.
 Phoebe Waller-Bridge, creator and star of the show, never claimed to speak to everyone’s experience – but her funny, brutal, tender, heartbreaking show about one self-destructive woman, who really just wants to be loved, is as illuminating as it is deeply affecting.